AI Kills AI Kills

 Roberta

-Roberta (keyboards) — 8.1/10 First instinct: the overall feeling in the room and whether the song invites people in.
+Roberta (keyboards) — 9.1/10 First instinct: the overall feeling in the room and whether the song invites people in.
 What lands: there is enough shape in the song to make the mood stick.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to '06 Three Steps stem remix ref' and '05 Legal Pad Gospel stem remix ref', especially in the recurring auditory haunting and domestic hypervigilance thread.
+Also working: the lyric phrasing gives the song something memorable to hold onto.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "There's something lovely in this."
+One more thing: Roberta can hear the hook trying to bloom, and a little more space around it would make the feeling linger longer.

 Reaper Robot